RisabhKedai/Spectrum-Internship-2020-task2/README.md

 IN THIS GITHUB REPO YOU WILL FIND A FOLDER WHERE THERE'S A FOLDER CALLED MARK_ENTRY OPEN IT AND RUN APP.

+Or else just download all the .py files and save it in the same folder as the data_files then run app.py

 Screen 1: The welcome screen.
 Not much function of it but just 5 seconds of dazzle in your eyes.